CreateUNSW/github-pages-workshop/__slides/Going_Further.md

 ### School of Art & Design

-* SDES3174 - understand website structure, aesthetics and teaches how to build a basic website with HTML, CSS, Javascript
+* SDES3174 Digital Design: Introduction to Web Design - understand website structure, aesthetics and teaches how to build a basic website with HTML, CSS, Javascript
-* Undergraduate Design Disciplinary Studios - Interaction